MicrosoftEdge/Demos/pwamp/README.md

 ## TODO

-* Add ability to edit: checkboxes for songs, select 1 or more songs, click edit, and change artist/album/artwork in a dialog.
 * Improve song adding performance again: only get duration later, after song has been added.
 * Add current song playing info in player.
 * Add the ability to drag/drop songs in the playlist to re-order them.